jakemaly/socratic/README.md

 ## Results

-We achieved 0% leakage on the testing set with training attempt 3, epoch 2.
+We achieved 0% leakage (base=8.33%) on the testing set with training attempt 3, epoch 2.
+This demonstrates that LoRA can significantly influence model behaviour, even on consumer grade compute.
 Full training results can be found at [results/summary.md](https://github.com/jakemaly/socratic/blob/main/results/summary.md).